pltod/perftemp/README.md

 **PURPOSE**

+Benchmark for MV* Frameworks based on their performance running TODO MVC application.

-Original initial code is taken from:
+Original initial benchmark and code is taken from:

 > https://github.com/vuejs/vuejs.org/tree/master/perf/todomvc-benchmark

-Test some more frameworks from the one added inside the original test suite.

-The additional frameworks source code is taken from:
+Here are added some more frameworks taken from:

 > http://todomvc.com/